South africa itinerary 2014 wildlife holiday botanical bulb tour western cape

 mating stimuli for monkeybeetles, the plants’ clumsy pol inator.
 We’ll also see the

-Gorteria diffusa whose flowers act as courting stations for a fly.
+unrelated Gorteria diffusa whose flowers act as courting stations for a fly.

 Days 6 - 8